ATTR-CM drug acoramidis, now approved by the FDA, linked to positive long-term data

 Transthyretin amyloid cardiomyopathy (ATTR-CM) patients treated with the amyloidosis drug acoramidis are associated with significantly lower mortality and hospitalization rates, according to new 42-month data from the ATTRibute-CM phase 3 trial.
-Acoramidis is currently being reviewed by the U.S. Food and Drug Administration (FDA), and a potential approval could be announced soon.
-Such an approval would bring an additional treatment to the market for cardiac amyloidosis patients.
+Acoramidis was just approved by the U.S. Food and Drug Administration (FDA), making it the second ATTR-CM treatment to gain approval after Pfizer’s tafamidis.

 The data were presented as a late-breaking trial during the American Heart Association (AHA) 2024 Scientific Sessions conference in Chicago by Daniel Judge, MD.
 Judge is the director of the cardiovascular genetics program, the Edwin W. and Teresa H. Rogers Endowed Chair for Cardiovascular Research and a professor of medicine at the Medical University of South Carolina.
 He spoke about the findings in an interview with Cardiovascular Business.